 If you are given a placement which you feel is unsuitable, you should first try to swap with another student through the swap process.
-If you have been unsuccessful with this and you are eligible to submit a 'review of placement allocation request', you will have 10 business days after placement release to submit an 'Application for Review of an Allocated Clinical Placements (Extenuating Circumstances)' form.
+If you have been unsuccessful with this and you meet the eligibility criteria, you will have 10 business days after placement release to submit a 'Placement Appeal Application' form.
 The due dates will be on the 'Important dates' document.

-To be eligible to submit an application for review, your reasons must meet the requirements of the Assessment of Special Circumstances Procedure.
+To be eligible to submit a Placement Appeal for review, your reasons must meet the requirements of the Assessment of Special Circumstances Procedure.
 You must provide evidence against this policy to support your application - for example a letter from a doctor, an employer or a statutory declaration signed before a Justice of the Peace to support your application or another official document relevant to your request.
 This must be lodged via InPlace.
-The PEPT will not reallocate or change clinical placements without a request from you which includes evidence to support your request.
+The PEPT will not reallocate or change clinical placements without a 'Placement Appeal Application' from you which includes evidence to support your request.

-The review of allocation process is only available for Semester 1 and 2 placements.
+The Placement Appeal process is only available for Semester 1 and 2 placements.
 It does not guarantee your placement can or will be changed.
 You may need to attend your original placement.